Helping users stay motivated on their fitness journey through personalized support.

 2. Increased the size of the checkboxes to improve accessibility and avoid frustration.

-1. Removed the inactive 'Start 14-day trial' button from the first screen to clarify that users must complete a specific action before proceeding.
+1. Removed the inactive 'Start 14-day trial' button to clarify that users must complete a specific action before proceeding.

-2. Added a background element to draw attention to the subscription plan buttons, making them more visually prominent.
+2. Added a background element to the subscription plan buttons, making them more visually prominent.

 1. Replaced static exercise tutorial images with videos to provide a more informative experience.

-2. Redesigned the button layout and appearance to improve intuitiveness and reduce the chance of users mistaking the 'Next' button for a 'Play' button.
+2. Redesigned the button layout to improve intuitiveness and reduce the chance of users mistaking the 'Next' button for a 'Play' button.

-3. Added an 'Edit' button to enhance customizability and allow users to modify workouts according to their preferences while exercising.
+3. Added an 'Edit' button to increase customizability and allow users to modify workouts according to their preferences while exercising.

 4. Added written exercise instructions and mental cues to help users better comprehend and execute workout steps effectively.